CCRI-Cyberknights/comms/USER_GUIDE.md

 #### Method 2: CSV Import
 1. Click "Import CSV" button
 2. Select your CSV file (must have Name and Email columns)
+3. If you have existing contacts, you'll be asked to confirm replacement
+4. If your contact list is empty, import proceeds automatically
-3. Data will be imported automatically
+5. Data will be imported cleanly without unwanted blank rows

 #### Method 3: Template Download
 1. Click "Download CSV Template"